waldensailor/git_bash/readme.txt

 git is a version control system. my name is churen tyan
 Git is free software.
-python is my favorte language
+Python is my favorte language